J95Ortiz/Real-Madrid-Quiz/README.md

 ## OVERVIEW

-The User's experience was put at the forefront of the design of this page, however there are some features that I want to add in future, and I've referred to these in the [Future Features Section](#future-features).
+The User's experience was put at the forefront of the design of this page, however there are some features that I want to add in future which I've referred to in the [Future Features Section](#future-features).

-Once the Quiz Site is linked to the main Real Madrid Site and these have been implemented, I believe the User's experience will be even better.
+Once the Quiz Site is linked to the main Real Madrid Site and these features have been implemented, I believe the User's experience will be even better.

 ## WIREFRAMES

-The wireframes were created on [Balsamiq](https://balsamiq.com/wireframes/) and were used to represent the structure and layout intended on the site
+The wireframes were created on [Balsamiq](https://balsamiq.com/wireframes/) and were used to represent the structure and layout intended on the site.

 Although the final design varies slightly from the initial wireframes, these can be seen below: